 Types of Biryani

 - Hyderabadi biryani: This biryani is one of India's most popular types of biryani.
-It incorporates goat meat that is marinated and cooked along with the rice and has coconut/saffron seasonings.
+It incorporates goat meat that is marinated and cooked along with the rice and is seasoned with coconut and saffron.

-- Ambur biryani: This leather tanning city in Tamil Nadu makes one of the most famous types of biryani, and the town has more biryani shops than any other city in the world.
+- Ambur biryani: This leather-tanning city in Tamil Nadu makes one of the most famous types of biryani, and the town has more biryani shops than any other city in the world.
 The meat and rice are cooked separately and then brought together, along with mint leaves and curd.

 - Lucknowi biryani: This type of biryani is based on a Persian cooking style so it uses the dum pukht method where the meat and gravy are only cooked partially and are then layered and served in a sealed handi.
 The spice profile is not as intense.

 - Mughlai biryani: This biryani is cooked with curd, chicken, almond paste, ghee, dry fruits, and green chilies, and has a rich flavor.

 - Kalyani biryani: Small chunks of buffalo meat go into this form of biryani, which is known as the "poor man's Hyderabadi biryani."
 It is rich and flavorful but does not include more expensive ingredients.